 We welcome Parishioners who wish to assist the priest in administering the sacraments of holy communion - the consecrated bread and wine.
 They may also take the sacraments to those who are ill or otherwise unable to attend Mass.

-Under the chair of Anne Webster, the Parish Finance Committee (PFC) is responsible to the parish priest and diocese for the resources, buildings and grounds at St. John's.
-The PFC is currently considering a major Project Development Plan to better utilize the hall for parish use, upgrade the church and make a range of improvements across the property.
+Under the chair of Bill Smith, the Parish Finance Committee (PFC) is responsible to the parish priest and diocese for the resources, buildings and grounds at St. John's.
+The PFC is currently reviewing a Parish Development Plan to better utilize the hall for parish use, upgrade the church and make a range of improvements across the property.

 Catholic teaching on ecumenism may be found in the documents of the Second Vatican Council: PONTIFICIUM CONSILIUM AD CHRISTIANORUM UNITATEM FOVENDAM; DIRECTORY FOR THE APPLICATION OF PRINCIPLES AND NORMS ON ECUMENISM.